Milnor fibre boundary of a non-isolated surface singularity: Preliminary remarks

-This construction serves as a model for the present proof as well.
-We will start again with the very same graph $\gc$, but rather significant differences will appear.
-Although, in [loc.cit.], all the procedure was within realm the complex analytic geometry (similarly as in the case of cyclic coverings), the present case grows out of the complex analytic world: we glue together real analytic spaces with singularities (sometimes with gluing maps which reverse the `canonical' orientations of the regular parts).
-This generates some additional difficulties, which should be handled during the proof.
-The output plumbing graphs will be `general plumbing graphs' (which may not be definite, or not even non--degenerate), and we have to consider a larger set of moves of the $C^\infty$ plumbing calculus (not really standard in algebraic geometry) in order to simplify them (and to reduce them to their `normal forms').
+The machinery and construction developed in that article serve as a model for the present work.
+We start again with the very same graph $\gc$, but rather significant differences appear.
+Although, in \cite{eredeti}, the entire construction stayed within the realm of complex analytic geometry, similarly as in the case of cyclic coverings, the present case grows out of the complex analytic world.
+We must glue together real analytic spaces with singularities, and sometimes the gluing maps even reverse the `canonical' orientations of the regular parts.
+This generates additional difficulties we need to be handle during the proof.
+The output plumbing graphs are `general plumbing graphs', which may not be definite, or not even non--degenerate).
+Moreover, we had to consider a larger set of moves of the smooth plumbing calculus (not standard in algebraic geometry) in order to simplify them or to reduce them to their `normal forms'.

-The explanation of the fact/idea that the graph $\gc$ contains all the information needed to describe $\partial F$ is given in (\ref{why}).
-In fact, this is the main starting point of the whole construction.
-In the next subsection, we will stress again this point and we outline the main steps of the proof.
+The explanation of the idea why the graph $\gc$ contains all the information needed to describe $\partial F$ is given in\ix{Milnor!fiber!boundary} \ref{why}.
+In fact, that is the main idea behind the whole construction.
+In the next section we outline the main steps of the proof.

-\subsection{The guiding principle and the outline of the proof.}
+\section{\ The guiding principle and the outline of the proof}